FridaWikell/kalmar-stadsmission/README.md

 ### Images

-Images at respons page and 404 page are free images from [Pixabay.](https://pixabay.com/) Images at index page, about page and get involved page are from [Pexels.](https://www.pexels.com/)
+Images at response page and 404 page are free images from [Pixabay.](https://pixabay.com/) Images at index page, about page and get involved page are from [Pexels.](https://www.pexels.com/)

 The images has been converted to .webp with [Convertio](https://convertio.co/) and [Cloudconvert.](https://cloudconvert.com/)